vals-productions/sqlighter/README.md

 This implementation is based on standard Android's SQlite implementation that is being used on Android devices, and matching implementation on iOS device.

 Both implementations conform to SQLighterDb (core database methods) and SQLighterRs (ResultSet processing) interfaces.
 Android implementation for these is SQLighterDbImpl.java that is included. iOS implementation is a set of ios/impl *Impl.h and *Impl.m files.
-They implement same interfaces but after SQLighterDb.java and SQLighterRs.java get j2objc'd into Objective C classes with the use of --prefixes <file with prefix configs> option to prevent adding java package class to class names.
+They implement same interfaces but after SQLighterDb.java and SQLighterRs.java get j2objc'd into Objective C classes with the use of --prefixes <file with prefix configs> option to prevent adding java package prefix to class names.
 Sample file is below.
 ```
 <file with prefix configs>
 ...